MALgraph

 • Downloading the database part by part meant having to work with data that's often outdated or corrupted.

-• An admin panel was designed to aid the owners in managing the local copy of the database, including manga, anime, and user cache.
+• An admin panel was designed to aid the owners in managing the manga, anime, and user cache.

 • I've designed all badges and their playful descriptions to hook users into re-visiting the page often.

-• User's choice of list privacy on MAL is respected, so even if their overall stats are shown, lists' content can be hidden.
+• User's choice of list privacy on MAL is respected, so even if their overall stats are shown, lists' contents can be hidden.

 • Each user can request the admins to block their profile from being displayed in MALgraph, no questions asked.